enikoandrea123/space_library/readme.md

 3. **Borrowing Management**
     - Borrow a book for a user.
     - Return borrowed books and update availability.
-    - Calculate late fees based on overdue returns.
+    - Calculated late fees based on overdue returns.

 4. **UI Highlights**
     - Fully responsive design with intuitive layouts.